Science-Based Medicine: Content and format

 Science-Based Medicine is a website in blog format that examines controversies in science and medicine, especially medical scams and practices.
 SBM is known for persistently challenging alternative medicine and for opposing university funding from advocates of integrative medicine.
 David Freedman, writing for The Atlantic in 2011, described SBM as "an influential blog that has tirelessly gone after alternative medicine."

 Editorial staff say that the best medicine is based on scientific principles, includes prior plausibility, and is not based on evidence alone.
 Gorski, Novella, and Atwood have argued that science-based medicine differs in focus from evidence-based medicine and stress that randomized clinical trials should only be conducted when warranted by ample preclinical evidence to justify the effort, time, and expenses involved.
 For a science-based approach, Novella supports minimizing or eliminating research on implausible treatments, and points out that decades are often required for clinical research to become supported by rigorous, conclusive trials, during which time decisions must be made, preferably guided by and screened by plausibility criteria.

 In a systematic survey of web sites providing material on complementary and alternative medicine from 2018, medical education researcher Annie Chen and colleagues listed Science-Based Medicine alongside WebMD as an example of an "information service" providing articles on health and illness.

 During the COVID-19 pandemic, Science-Based Medicine collected and debunked misinformation that had spread through social media, such as the false claim that COVID-19 vaccines could cause infertility.

 Retractions

-On June 15, 2021, Science-Based Medicine published a book review of Abgail Shrier's Irreversible Damage written by founding editor Harriet Hall.
-Hall's review claimed that Shrier's book had raised legitimate concerns about the science surrounding drug treatments for Gender dysphoria in children and made a claim that there was a lack of quality scientific studies on the subject.
+On June 15, 2021, Science-Based Medicine published a book review of Abigail Shrier's Irreversible Damage written by founding editor Harriet Hall.
+In her review, Hall wrote that Shrier's book had raised legitimate concerns about the science surrounding drug treatments for gender dysphoria in children and that there was a lack of quality scientific studies on the subject.
 Several days after the review was published, Novella and Gorski replaced the review with a retraction notice and responded with a review of their own, the first of six SBM posts rejecting Shrier's claims and addressing the retraction.

-Skeptic magazine republished Hall's review and she remained one of three editors at SBM along with Novella and Gorski after the retraction until her death in 2023.
+Skeptic magazine republished Hall's review, and she remained one of three editors at SBM along with Novella and Gorski after the retraction until her death in 2023.